Cycling is an incredible fitness activity that offers a range of health benefits.

 Despite the many health benefits of cycling, most cyclists know that the activity lacks a bit in the flexibility department.
 Although cycling involves some degree of flexibility to push the bike forward, our joints never go through their full range of motion.

 The limited range of motion that cycling allows means our muscles become stiff and short, losing their flexibility over time.
-Moreover, since cycling is not a natural movement like walking or running, it can lead to muscular imbalances and postural changes.

 So, you end up suffering from poor posture and increase your risk of injury while cycling.
 Poor posture and flexibility reduce your power output and affect your biking performance.